 - Traeger Grill or other smoker

 - 1 teaspoon salt

-- Mix onion powder, garlic powder, salt, and smoked paprika.
+- Mix the dry ingredients.
 Season the chicken thighs with the seasoning mixture.
 Be sure to coat both sides of the chicken.

 - Preheat grill or smoker to 325°F. Once the grill is hot, place chicken thighs onto the grill and cook until the internal temperature reaches 160°F. It will take approximately 40 minutes.